 The Moth and the Gates Foundation Discovery Center hosted an unforgettable evening of powerful storytelling on International Women’s Day, Wednesday, March 8, highlighting diverse experiences and perspectives on motherhood and the power of speaking up and speaking out.
 Hosted by Kenyan media personality and equality activist Adelle Onyango, the evening included stories told by Hannah Brennan, Ryann Morales, and Roseline Orwa, graduates of The Moth – a global arts organization dedicated to building empathy and compassion through personal narrative.
 Their stories will be followed by a panel discussion including the storytellers and Hema Magge, MD, MS, Senior Program Officer, Newborn Health, Bill and Melinda Gates Foundation Maternal, Newborn and Child Health Team.
 The event will also feature a performance by violinist, Anna Nordmoe.

-Adelle Onyango is an African woman who is the founder of the award-winning digital media platform – Legally Clueless Africa, which documents human journeys of everyday African people.
-The audio podcast features #100AfricanStories, a segment where Africans from all over the world share authentic stories that let us into their world and their experiences.
+Adelle is an African woman who is the founder of the award-winning digital media platform – Legally Clueless Africa, which documents human journeys of everyday African people.
 Adelle has gained international recognition for her efforts to empower African women and has been celebrated as one of MIPAD’s Top 100 Africans 2020, Facebook’s 2019 Icons of Change; Africa Youth Awards 100 Most Influential Young Africans for 2019; and BBC’s 100 inspirational and innovative women in the world for 2017.
 Adelle is also the founder of the Adelle Onyango Initiative (AOI), which works towards ending sexual violence, and a proud graduate of The Moth’s Global Community Program.
-With The Moth, she has hosted and told personal stories at world gatherings including during the UN General Assembly, at the Kenya National Theatre, and at the International Conference on Family Planning.

-Roseline Orwa is a widow rights campaigner and a storyteller.
+Roseline is a widow rights campaigner and a storyteller.
 She was part of the Global Community Masterclass with The Moth in 2022 and she told one of her stories at The Moth Nairobi Mainstage later in the same year.
 She empowers rural widows to use storytelling for advocacy –to influence their own change.
-She’s Moth family!
-Roseline has told her personal story – dubbed WIDOWS SPEAK OUT: Abuse and Discrimination, Resilience and Agency: evidence on widow discrimination and abuse’ – at the Commission Status of Women (CSW65/66) in New York, the UN General Assembly Security Council (2018), and the European Parliament through CEDAW in 2019.
 Her global advocacy efforts alongside other widow-focused INGOs led to the adoption of the UN Widowhood Resolution in 2023.
 Roseline is a childless mother of 27 orphaned children, and the Founder and Executive Director of Rona Foundation, a widow human rights organization in Kenya.
-Outside her work, she is a columnist with the Star – a national Newspaper.
-And a lifelong Fellow of the Atlantic Social Economic and Equity Program at the London School of Economics for social and economic equity and a 2021 Aspen Fellow.
-Ms. Orwa is an Author in waiting.

-Hema Magge, MD, MS currently serves as the Senior Program Officer, Newborn Health on the Maternal, Newborn, and Child health team at the Bill & Melinda Gates Foundation, where she leads the team’s strategic and technical guidance and investment portfolio for newborn health.
+Hema currently serves as the Senior Program Officer, Newborn Health on the Maternal, Newborn, and Child health team at the Bill & Melinda Gates Foundation, where she leads the team’s strategic and technical guidance and investment portfolio for newborn health.
 Prior to joining the Foundation in March 2020, she served as the Executive Director for the Institute for Healthcare Improvement (IHI) in Ethiopia.
 From 2016, she oversaw all technical and operational aspects of this large-scale improvement program, funded by the Bill & Melinda Gates Foundation, to support the Federal Ministry of Health implementation of the National Healthcare Quality Strategy and drive improvement in the quality of maternal and newborn care and outcomes.
-From 2012-2016, she served as the Director of Pediatrics for Partners In Health-Rwanda and lived in rural eastern Rwanda, where she led the design, implementation, and evaluation of innovative public sector programs aimed at advancing care for small and sick newborns, improving neonatal survival, and early childhood development.
-Her global health leadership integrates clinical and public health neonatal expertise, large-scale program design and implementation, health system improvement, and implementation research with an equity lens.

 The Moth is a nonprofit dedicated to the art and craft of storytelling.
 For 25 years, The Moth has presented over 50,000 true personal stories, told live, without notes, to standing-room-only audiences and virtually around the globe.
 Renowned for showcasing a broad range of human experiences, The Moth produces approximately 600 live and virtual shows each year and has an ongoing presence in 28 cities worldwide.
-Additionally, The Moth runs storytelling workshops for high school students, teachers, adults and advocates from around the world through its Education, Community and Global Programs, and MothWorks, which uses the essential elements of Moth storytelling as an empathetic communication tool.
-The Moth Podcast—the 2020 Webby People’s Voice Award Winner for Best Podcast Series— is downloaded 100 million times a year, and each week, the Peabody Award-winning The Moth Radio Hour, produced by Jay Allison at Atlantic Public Media and presented by PRX, The Public Radio Exchange, is heard on over 575 public radio stations.
-The Moth has published four critically acclaimed books — the international bestseller The Moth: 50 True Stories (2013), All These Wonders: True Stories about Facing the Unknown (2017) and The New York Times Best Sellers, Occasional Magic: True Stories About Defying the Impossible (2019) and How to Tell a Story: The Essential Guide to Memorable Storytelling from The Moth (Crown Archetype, April 2022).
-The Moth has also released its first card deck, A Game or Storytelling (Clarkson-Potter).
-On February 8, 2023, The Moth will release its second podcast, Grown.
-Listen to the trailer now available on all streaming platforms.
-Learn more at themoth.org.
+Additionally, The Moth runs storytelling workshops for high school students, teachers, adults, and advocates from around the world through its Education, Community and Global Programs, and MothWorks, which uses the essential elements of Moth storytelling as an empathetic communication tool.